haltu/muuri/README.md

 ### receiveStart

-Triggered for the receiving grid after `grid.send()` method is called.
+Triggered after `grid.send()` is called.
+Triggered for the receiving grid.

 **Arguments**